 - Right click C: drive and select Resize/Move Volume again, drag the right border towards right to combine this Unallocated space.

 - Click Apply on top left to execute.
 (Any operations before this step only work in virtual mode.)

-If you want to increase C drive free space from non-adjacent E, there's an additional step to move partition D.
+If you want to increase C drive by shrinking nonadjacent partition E, there's an additional step to move partition D towards right.

-To increase C drive space/size in Windows Server 2016, native Disk Management can do little help.
-You'd better back up and run reliable partition software.
-As the safest tool, NIUBI Partition Editor helps accomplish this task well.
-It provides several ways to increase C drive free space in Server 2016 without losing data.
+To increase C drive space in Windows Server 2016/2019/2022 and previous Server 2003/2008/2012, native Disk Management can do little help.
+You'd better back up first and run reliable partition software.
+As the safest tool, NIUBI Partition Editor helps increase C drive free space without losing data, no matter how your disk partition is configured.
 It also helps do many other disk and partition management operations.